whydenyscry/Inverse-Vincenty-method/README.md

 # Inverse Vincenty's method
+Solving the inverse problem of geodesy on the WGS-84 Earth model.
 It should be said that I have not considered special cases such as two nearly antipodal points, etc.

 ## Algorithm